zhufengGNSS/POD_GeoscienceAustralia/README.md

 ### Dependencies

 1. The lapack numerical linear algebra library (lapack.x86_64) (You may need to run the command ln -s /usr/lib64/liblapack.so.3 /usr/lib64/liblapack.so)
-1. The basic linear algebra library (blas.x86_64,liblas-libs.x86_64) (You may need to run the command ln -s /usr/lib64/libblas.so.3 /usr/lib64/libblas.so)
+2. The basic linear algebra library (blas.x86_64,liblas-libs.x86_64) (You may need to run the command ln -s /usr/lib64/libblas.so.3 /usr/lib64/libblas.so)
+3. A working C compiler (gcc will do), a working C++ compiler (gcc-g++ will do) and a fortran compiler (we have used gfortran)
+4. If the flags set in CMakeLists.txt do not work with your compiler please remove the ones that don't

 ### Build